-“Oh,” I said, “I thought it was like that,” not, for a moment, attempting to conceal my attitude.
+“Oh,” I said, “I thought so,” not, for a moment, attempting to conceal my attitude.
 The unmitigated gall!
 So, I suppose I can safely say that this hummus is so good, it starts fights.
 Because it’s true.
 I almost rocked him y’all (not really, but I thought about it really hard).

-So, then it dawned on me that, one of the primary differences between this hummus recipe and most of the ones floating around on the internet, is the use of fresh chickpeas.
+Then it dawned on me that, one of the primary differences between this hummus recipe and most of the ones floating around on the internet, is the use of fresh chickpeas.
 Well, technically not fresh, as these were dried at one point- but, freshly cooked.
 Call it psycho-babble, but I have found that cooking them produces a smoother, purer-tasting (that’s totally a thing) hummus.
-There’s a metallic quality to canned garbanzos (chickpeas) that is off-putting to me, personally.
+There’s a metallic quality to canned chickpeas that is off-putting to me, personally.
 When I make them ahead of time and freeze them for later use, I am happier with the overall taste and texture.
-I won’t judge at all if you decide to use canned garbanzos instead.
+I won’t judge at all if you decide to use canned chickpeas instead.

 Another key for my soopah-smoove hummus is: I peel my chickpeas.
-It’s not a requirement, but it’s something I like to do because the weird, papery skins freak me out a little bit, and it also cuts down on the gritty texture of the final product.
+It’s not a requirement, but it’s something I like to do because the weird, papery skins freak me out a little bit.
+It also cuts down on the gritty texture of the final product.
 There’s also a lot of scraping and re-pulsing in the instructions.
 I’m not trying to kill you with work, I’m just trying to make sure you get the smoothest hummus evah!

-The inclusion of my Middle Eastern Spice Blend (or MESB-because I’m an Army wife), which makes a bold appearance in this recipe, may also be a reason it’s unique!
-If you don’t have any on hand (make some or), go ahead and use an equal measurement of ground cumin instead.
+The inclusion of my Middle Eastern Spice Blend (or MESB-because I’m an Army wife and acronyms are LLLIIIIIFFFEEEEE), which makes a bold appearance in this recipe, may also be a reason this hummus is unique!
+If you don’t have any on hand (make some), go ahead and use an equal amount of ground cumin instead.

 Middle Eastern Hummus Recipe